lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 : You certainly are aware of the typical `Urza's Saga` 🡒 make 2 `Construct`s 🡒 get boots 🡒 swing for millions[^thrabenu].
 But do you know how often you can play `Emry, Lurker of the Loch`, attach `Lavaspur Boots` to it, immediately get value, play second Emry, keep it, mill 4 more cards, reattach boots and get _even more value_?<br/><br/>Yes, this happened.
 During the tournament.
 More than once.

 5. I'd love to have maybe one more `Metallic Rebuke`, maybe one more `Sink into Stupor`, maybe more `Memory Guardian`s, but I really liked having that many Saga targets in the maindeck.
 : And it does not feel bad to draw them.
 Well, at least not when it's the opening hand.
 Many decks struggle against T1 `Aether Spellbomb`.
 Many decks would attempt to `Wasteland` us, which T1 `Pithing Needle` stops.
-Or maybe you simply know that your opponent plays `Sneak and Show` or relies on `Grindstone` and you just name that.<br/><br/>Those plays are especially powerful when deployed from T1 `Urza's Saga` (which paired with T2 `Ancient Tomb` becomes a great win condition on its own).
+Or maybe you simply know that your opponent plays `Sneak and Show` or relies on `Grindstone` and you just name that.<br/><br/>Those plays are especially powerful when deployed with T1 `Urza's Saga` (which paired with T2 `Ancient Tomb` becomes a great win condition on its own).

 6. `Disruptor Flute` is great against `Show and Tell`-based decks, which I expected to face more than I actually did.
 : It's just amazing.
 Sometimes it just stops `Sneak Attack`.
 Sometimes it makes `Show and Tell` cost 9 mana.
 Yes, this happened.
 During the tournament.
 More than once[^once].<br/><br/>I remember a Magic Online game where I had double Fluted on `Show and Tell`.
 The opponent, during their turn, cast `Echoing Truth` targeting one.
 We fought a counterwar, but I barely lost.
 It resolved.
 Then came the `Show and Tell`.
 Knowing that 1) if they simply put a creature, I win due to overwhelming board presence; 2) if they put `Omniscience` and cast Emrakul / Atraxa, I most likely lose, I responded by recasting one Flute, naming Atraxa.
 Then, thanks to `Show and Tell` resolving, I put the second Flute naming `Emrakul`.
 The Opponent put in `Omniscience` and conceded the game.<br/><br/>Flute is also arguably decent against Nadu or other things like that.
 Maybe.
 Never faced it.